Before you register

 Most sections at KPU allow for a waitlist so, if the section is full, you can waitlist and wait for a seat to become available.
 Notifications of seat offers are sent by email to your KPU student email account and are valid for 24 hours (ensure that your device is set to Pacific Time as that is the time zone upon which the deadline is based).
 If you receive a seat offer and wish to accept it, Register/Registered by Web will now be available in the dropdown menu in your registration.
 Submit and check that you were successfully registered.
 If you do not want to accept the seat offer, please drop the course from your registration so that another student may be offered the seat.

-If you wish to take a course but do not want to do so for credit, you may request to audit.
-You are expected to attend class but would not participate in the evaluation process.
-To audit a course, you must obtain the approval of the Registrar or designate, or an Educational Dean and be currently eligible to enroll.
-Priority is given to credit students so students are not permitted to register for a course and then change to audit status.
+A student who wishes to take a course but does not wish to do so for credit may request to audit the course.
+An auditor is expected to attend class but does not participate in the evaluation process.
+To audit a course, a student must be currently eligible to enrol.
+Priority is given to credit students, so students are not permitted to register for a course and then change to audit status.
+Students will be permitted to request audit enrolment only during the Add/Drop Period.
 The tuition fee for auditing a course is the same as that for a student taking the course for credit.
-Students will be permitted to request audit status during the first week of classes.

 After you register